Jack and the Beanstalk: Story

 Jack, a poor country boy, trades the family cow for a handful of magic beans, much to the dismay of his widowed mother.
 The beans grow into a massive beanstalk reaching up into the clouds.
-Jack climbs the beanstalk and finds a road that leads to a big house, with a tall woman standing outside.
+Jack climbs the beanstalk and arrives on a land above the clouds.
+From the beanstalk, Jack he finds a road that leads to a big house, with a great big tall woman standing outside.
 He asks for breakfast and she gives him some bread, cheese, and milk, but warns that he might become breakfast himself if he is not careful, since "My man is an ogre and there's nothing he likes better than boys broiled on toast."
-While he is eating, the ogre comes home, with the woman telling Jack to quickly hide in the oven.
+While he is eating, the larger ogre comes home, with the woman telling Jack to quickly hide in the oven.

 Sensing the boy's presence, the ogre cries, "Fee-fi-fo-fum, I smell the blood of an Englishman.
 Be he alive, or be he dead, I'll have his bones to grind my bread!"
 The wife suggests that he is smelling "the scraps of the little boy you liked so much for yesterday's dinner".
 So the ogre eats his breakfast, three broiled calves.
 Afterwards he takes out some bags of gold.
 Counting the gold, he falls asleep.
 Jack creeps out of his hiding place, takes one of the bags, and climbs down the beanstalk.
 He gives the gold to his mother, who is very happy.
 They live well for some time, until it is almost used up.